waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Strategic Plan: Defeat Falkner (Violet City)
 - **HOW:**
-  1. Catch Geodude in Dark Cave (Route 31).
-DONE.
-  2. Catch Bellsprout on Route 31; trade in Violet City for ONIX.
+  1. Catch Bellsprout on Route 31; trade with KYLE in Violet City for ONIX.
+(Current Focus)
-  3. Train Calcifer to Lv10 (Ember) and Icarus to Lv10 (Gust).
-Icarus is DONE.
-Calcifer needs training.
+  2. Train Calcifer to Lv10 (Ember).
-  4. Use Ember to sweep Sprout Tower (Flash HM).
+  3. Use Ember to sweep Sprout Tower (Flash HM).
-  5. Use Rock-types (Geodude/Onix) to counter Falkner's Flying moves.
+  4. Use Rock-types (Geodude/Onix) to counter Falkner's Flying moves.

 ## Completed Areas
 - **Route 30:** Defeated Joey, Mikey, Don.
 Path to Route 31 is clear.